mthh/contour-isobands-rs/README.md

 Current status / roadmap is as follows:

-[x] All the isobands code is ported from [RaumZeit/MarchingSquares.js](https://github.com/RaumZeit/MarchingSquares.js)
+- [x] All the isobands code (from [RaumZeit/MarchingSquares.js](https://github.com/RaumZeit/MarchingSquares.js)) is ported and tests are passing
-[x] Tests are passing
-[ ] Return contours using geo_types primitives and propose GeoJSON serialisation (WIP)
+- [x] Return contours using geo_types primitives and propose GeoJSON serialisation (WIP)
-[ ] API is polished enough (and close to contour-rs API)
+- [ ] API is polished enough (and close to contour-rs API)
-[ ] Rename contour-rs to contour-isolines-rs to distinguish it from this library (*contour-isobands-rs*)
+- [ ] Rename contour-rs to contour-isolines-rs to distinguish it from this library (*contour-isobands-rs*)
-[ ] Publish on crates.io
+- [ ] Publish on crates.io
-[x] Use a spatial index to filter calls to `prepare_cell` (although it doesn't seem to yield performance improvements for now)
+- [x] Implement a spatial index to filter calls to `prepare_cell` (although it doesn't seem to yield performance improvements for now)
-[ ] Make a WASM example (WIP - see https://github.com/mthh/contour-isobands-wasm)
+- [ ] Make a WASM example (WIP - see https://github.com/mthh/contour-isobands-wasm)

 ### Licence